aauger/FilterDotNet/README.md

 Features:
 - Image filters, including convolution, sobel, inversion, statistical, &c.
-- Generators, including Mandelbrot set.
+- Generators, including Mandelbrot set, and Perlin noise.
 - Designed to be composable, and image lib agnostic*.

 ##### How to use: